Carson McCullers: Career

-Many know her works largely by their film adaptations, neither of which she lived to see.
+Two of her works were adapted into films, neither of which she lived to see.
 The Heart Is a Lonely Hunter was adapted as a film with the same title in 1968, with Alan Arkin in the lead role.
-Reflections in a Golden Eye was directed by John Huston (1967) and starred Marlon Brando and Elizabeth Taylor.
+Earlier Reflections in a Golden Eye was directed by John Huston (1967) and starred Marlon Brando and Elizabeth Taylor.
 McCullers died a fortnight before that film's premiere in October 1967.
 Huston, in his autobiography, An Open Book (1980), wrote of her:

 I first met Carson McCullers during the war when I was visiting Paulette Goddard and Burgess Meredith in upstate New York.
 Carson lived nearby, and one day when Buzz and I were out for a walk she hailed us from her doorway.
 She was then in her early 20s, and had already suffered the first of a series of strokes.
 I remember her as a fragile thing with great shining eyes, and a tremor in her hand as she placed it in mine.
 It wasn't palsy, rather a quiver of animal timidity.
 But there was nothing timid or frail about the manner in which Carson McCullers faced life.
 And as her afflictions multiplied, she only grew stronger.

-Richard Wright, the author of Black Boy, reviewed her first novel, published in 1940 at the age of 22, and said she was the first white writer to create fully human black characters.
-In his review 'Hugo: Secrets of The Inner Landscape,' he stated:
+Richard Wright, the author of Black Boy, reviewed her first novel, published in 1940 when she was 23, and said she was the first white writer to create fully human black characters.
+In his review 'Hugo: Secrets of the Inner Landscape', he stated: